ryan-samoud/JavaFX/README.md

 # NexUs Gaming Arena - Esports app
 ## Overview
-This project was developed as part of the PIDEV – 3rd Year Engineering Program at Esprit School of Engineering (Academic Year 2025–2026) it consists of a variety of content to enjoy like brwosing esports events or games, watching tournaments or buying products, the users can also have many customizations to their liking
+This project was developed as part of the PI JAVA– 3rd Year Engineering Program at Esprit School of Engineering (Academic Year 2025–2026) it consists of a variety of content to enjoy like brwosing esports events or games, watching tournaments or buying products, the users can also have many customizations to their liking
 ## Features
 -Face recognition